Skip to content

 The market is consolidating quickly.
 Vendors are staking claims with different approaches:

-- Some (like Guard0) focus specifically on agentic AI security
+• Some (like Guard0) focus specifically on agent accountability and governance

 The AI-SPM category is coalescing around the recognition that agents are different from models, and securing them requires purpose-built capabilities.